 If you want to pay down student loans faster than scheduled, start with the highest interest rate loans first.
-Calculating the terms properly will prevent spending more money than is necessary by the end of the loan.
+You may owe more money if you don’t prioritize.

-Contact the lender quickly if you suspect you will find it difficult to make your payment on time.
+If you discover that you will have problems making your payments, talk to the lender promptly.
 The financial institution will be far more likely to work with you to keep your account current if you are proactive in seeking their assistance.
-You may even be able to get your loans deferred or lowered.
+You may be able to arrange a deferral or reduced payments.